Solomon Perel: I Was Hitler Youth Salomon

 Perel later wrote a book about his exploits, titled Ich war Hitlerjunge Salomon (I Was Hitler Youth Salomon).
 His work was later adapted into the 1990 film Europa Europa, produced by CCC Film.
 He often toured and gave talks throughout Europe about his wartime experiences.

-The Dutch playwright Carl Slotboom wrote at the request of Salomon Perel a play based on Perel's story titled Du sollst leben (Dutch: Je zult leven; English: You shall live), which was first aired in Waalwijk, Netherlands, in 2002, which is also Remembrance of the Dead in the Netherlands.
+The Dutch playwright Carl Slotboom wrote at the request of Salomon Perel a play based on Perel's story titled Du sollst leben (Dutch: Je zult leven; English: You shall live), which was first staged in Waalwijk, Netherlands, in 2002, which is also Remembrance of the Dead in the Netherlands.
 Solomon Perel visited Waalwijk, Zevenbergen and Abbekerk (Netherlands) to see the play.